**Updated for 2019**

 Tip 2: Consider staying at the Havasupai Lodge

 You can also reserve rooms in the Havasupai Lodge which is located the remote village of Supai.
-The rooms run around $145 a night, but each room contains 2 queen beds, so you could split the cost among friends.
+Located along the creek between Havasu Falls and Mooney Falls, their rooms start at $175 a night, but each room contains 2 queen beds, so you could split the cost among friends (they do charge an extra person fee, FYI).
 They are cozy and have heating and AC units in the rooms.
-If you are interested in staying at the lodge, you need to wait until July 1st, 201x.
+If you are interested in staying at the lodge, you need to wait until they open for guests June 1st 2019.
 Call often as the lodge will fill up a year in advance within the 2 days.

 Pros: The lodge is conveniently located in the Supai Village which is approx. 2 miles from the campgrounds.